arqamali153-afk/A-B-Testing-Engine/README.md

 *   `app.R`: The core Shiny application and UI/Server logic.
 *   `report.Rmd`: The parameterized RMarkdown file used for PDF generation.
 *   `portfolio_ab_data.csv`: A sample dataset featuring a built-in Simpson's Paradox scenario for testing purposes.
+*   `Executive_Report.pdf`: A sample automated LaTeX report generated directly by the engine.
+*   `your_video_filename.mp4`: A brief video demonstration showcasing the interactive features and Bayesian probability calculations.